Convert Currencies With Excel – 5 Minutes Or Less!

 Paste the URL of the address from where you want the data imported and click ‘Okay’ to have the data loaded to Excel.

-Once you have loaded the currency data, you may want to filter out a specific currency exchange rate only.
+Once you have loaded the currency data, you may want to filter one specific currency exchange rate, which you can do with advanced filters.

 Step 2: